 Case Studies Amazon Web Services

-For over 15 years, Amazon Web Services (AWS) has been the world’s most comprehensive and broadly adopted cloud offering.
-As the leading cloud computing company in the U.S., AWS is continually growing its business and tech workforce.
-In 2017, to address demand, AWS began the site selection search to find a new corporate campus on the East Coast devoted to its cloud computing services.
+Amazon Web Services (AWS), the world's most comprehensive and broadly adopted cloud, is continually growing its business and tech workforce to address demand.
+In 2017, AWS began a site selection search to find a new corporate campus on the East Coast devoted to its cloud computing services.

 The requirements: top talent and accessibility to major metro areas.